What Exactly Is a Vintage Watch?

 Vintage watches are a hot item.
 Lots of enthusiasts are searching for them to wear or collect.

-Some only like pristine pieces, others don’t really care about the condition but like them to be as original as possible.
-Another group of people is simply looking for certain brands or simply watches they think look cool.
+Some only like pristine pieces, others don’t care about the condition but want them to be as original as possible.
+Another group of people is simply looking for specific brands or just watches they think look cool.

 But what exactly is a vintage watch?
 What does vintage mean?